snugpenguin968/snugpenguin968/README.md

 ## 👋 About Me

-Big fan of soccer, free food, sleeveless vests, and Instagram reels.
+Big fan of soccer, free food, sleeveless vests, Perplexity for generating this, and Instagram reels.

 ## 💼 Experience
 ### Something